crb2nu/news-analyzer/KUBERNETES_DEPLOYMENT_SUMMARY.md

    ```

 2. **Verify LiteLLM Service**
-   - Ensure LiteLLM is deployed in the `litellm` namespace
+   - Ensure LiteLLM is deployed in the `litellm` or `ai` namespace
-   - Verify it's accessible at `http://litellm.litellm.svc.cluster.local:4000`
+   - Verify it's accessible at `http://litellm.ai.svc.cluster.local:8000/v1`
-   - Confirm it has the `gpt-4o-mini` model available
+   - Confirm/update the `active` model alias to point to your desired backend model

 3. **Monitor Initial Runs**
    - The extractor CronJob runs every 15 minutes